plinck/TravelerDashboard/README.md

 * git subtree push --prefix server/ paullinck-travelerdash-web  master
 * git subtree push --prefix server/ paullinck-travelerdash-server  master

 Also, you must add a `composer.json` and `index.php` file to the web client directory.
-This is because herkou can not run a static web site, so you fake it into thinking its a php app so it will use the heroku buildpack for php.  see `web/index.php` and `web/composer.json`,
+This is because herkou can not run a static web site, so you fake it into thinking its a php app so it will use the heroku buildpack for php.  see `web/index.php` and `web/composer.json`.

+BTW, you must remember to `git commit` anbd `git push` your repo before running the heroku push commands.

 ## Project Description